asbn87/c-socket-example/README.md

 # C Socket example
-Server reads file and stores it in hash table.
+Server reads file and stores it in a hash table.
 Client can connect to server socket and query for values in indata.dat.